arkodeepsen/hackerrank/Functions/readme.md

 Objective

-Today, we're discussing JavaScript functions.
-Check out the attached tutorial for more details.

 Task

 Implement a function named factorial that has one parameter: an integer, .
 It must return the value of  (i.e.,  factorial).